-Given the densities and temperatures that can be achieved in a state-of-the-art pulsed molecular beam, we are confident that it will be possible to get a total number of 107 molecules at a density of 1010 molecules/cm3 and at a temperature below 10 mK in the trap; a straightforward scaling up of the present molecular beam machine, Stark decelerator, and trap will suffice for this.
-Further improvement might be obtained from optimizing the timing sequence of the various electric fields, using feedback control and genetic learning algorithms.
+Given the densities and temperatures that can be achieved in a state-of-the-art pulsed molecular beam, we are confident that it will be possible to get a total number of 107 molecules at a density of 1010 molecules cm-3 and at a temperature below 10 mK in the trap; a straightforward scaling up of the present molecular beam machine, Stark decelerator, and trap will suffice for this.
+Further improvement might be obtained from optimizing the timing sequence of the various electric fields, through using feedback control and genetic learning algorithms.
 It should be realized that these number densities are expected to be obtainable in a single loading cycle.
 Accumulation of molecules from successive deceleration cycles in the trap would appear to be the ideal method for further increasing the number density.
 However, increasing the phase-space density is not possible when only conservative forces are applied (Liouville's theorem); simply opening the trap to allow molecules from the next deceleration cycle to enter cannot be performed without losing or heating the molecules that are already stored.
 For the NH radical there is an experimental scheme to circumvent this fundamental obstacle.
 The essence of this scheme is that the molecules are decelerated and brought to a near standstill by the Stark decelerator while residing in a long-lived electronically excited state.
 By applying an intense laser field, the spontaneous decay of these radicals to their electronic ground state can then be strongly enhanced.
 In their electronic ground state the NH radicals can be trapped in inhomogeneous magnetic fields.
-The laser-induced spontaneous decay thus provides a unidirectional path to load the magnetic trap, in which the molecules can then be accumulated [14].

-This might be applicable to other molecules as well using IR transitions.
-For most other molecules, increasing the phase-space density will only be possible when there is dissination.
-The feasibility of evaporative coothere is dissipation.
+The laser-induced spontaneous decay thus provides a unidirectional path to load the magnetic trap, in which the molecules can then be accumulated.^[14] This might be applicable to other molecules as well using IR transitions.
+For most other molecules, increasing the phase-space density will only be possible when there is dissipation.
 The feasibility of evaporative cooling and of laser cooling on rotational-vibrational transitions needs to be investigated for various molecules.
-Another possible route might be in sympathetically cooling molecules in a Rb magnetic trap, especially given the recent success in producing a potassium BEC
+Another possible route might be in sympathetically cooling molecules in a rubidium magnetic trap, especially given the recent success in producing a potassium Bose - Einstein condensates via sympathetic cooling of potassium with rubidium.^[25] Whenever any kind of cooling of the trapped molecules works, reloading of the trap can be used to further increase the number of trapped molecules.